 Elevador da Bica – Get Your Cameras Fully Charged!

-At the moment when you show up here from Cais do Sodré, on Rua de São Paulo, focus on the excellent azulejos (In Portuguese means tiles) at this stop.
-The aura is really supernatural, the azulejos and the passage where the enchanting cable car is hanging tight for the following ride immediately draws your attention.
+At the moment when you show up here from Cais do Sodré, on Rua de São Paulo, focus on the excellent tiles (In Portuguese means tiles) at this stop.
+The aura is supernatural, the tiles and the passage where the enchanting cable car is hanging tight for the following ride immediately draws your attention.
 Everything provokes you to go there again with the Ascensor da Bica.

 Elevador da Glória – Enjoy Panoramic Views